sotosoc/bible_ventilated/README.md

 Often, this will mean changing a semicolon into a period if and where it helps to understand the text.

-## Ventilation Means No Place to Hide
+## Ventilation Gives Me No Place to Hide

 This is my experience since experimenting with ventilated prose in my Bible study.